-Tech concerns limit Macau casinos’ recovery: panel
+Tech to help Macau casinos recover, regulation needed: panel

 Regulatory progress

-In the Macau context, technological solutions for gaming floors that involve money transactions – and that might raise concerns regarding social and responsible gaming - would require a potentially lengthy regulatory process from the local authorities, said Nuno Martins, a senior legal counsel at Macau casino operator Sociedade de Jogos de Macau SA, a unit of SJM Holdings Ltd.
+In the Macau context, technological solutions for gaming floors that involve money transactions – and that might raise concerns regarding social and responsible gaming - would require from the local authorities the time to prepare and adapt regulations accordingly, said legal adviser Nuno Martins.

 Mr Martins made the remarks in response to whether the current coronavirus crisis could lead to the adoption of cashless technology, such as mobile wallets, at the city’s gaming venues.
+He is a senior legal counsel at Macau casino operator Sociedade de Jogos de Macau SA, a unit of SJM Holdings Ltd.

 “We are shifting from a cash society to cashless society.
 This will imply some [regulatory] adaptation,” said Mr Martins during the panel session.